rgknp/AIDayLabs/lab04.1-managing_models_with_aml/0_README.md

 pickle.dump(model, f)
 f.close()
 ```
 8. Rerun the experiment and when finished click on the job and notice the output `model.pkl` in the **Run Properties** pane under **Outputs**.
-Select this output and download it and place it in root folder.
+Select this output, download it and place it in root folder.

 ### Creating a web service out of the scoring script